ashutosh936/MENTORx37/CONTRIBUTING.md

 ---

-# 🎯 Contributing to EdgeCareer
+# 🎯 Contributing to MENTORx

-Welcome to **EdgeCareer** — an open-source project dedicated to empowering users with tools and insights for career advancement.
-We’re excited to have your support in building a smarter, more impactful platform!
+Welcome to **MENTORx** — an open-source project dedicated to empowering users with tools and insights for career advancement.
+We're excited to have your support in building a smarter, more impactful platform!

 Whether you're a developer, designer, writer, or tester — **you can make a difference here**. 🛠️💡